reidlai/cp630-final-project/project_report.md

 The primary objective of this project lies in identifying the suitable Proof of Concept within the appropriate context and testing the model based approach in the financial market using machine learning methods.
 The solution will include the use of the Kaggle Dataset ealtman2019/credit-card-transactions as it is based on the publication of Altman, E (2019).
 A number of elements may be identified as being part of this issue and the answer.

-1. **Dataset Acquisition**: For the purpose of obtaining the dataset from Kaggle It is necessary to design a web UI as the AI Engineers will find it more convenient to fetch the required dataset from the UI I built.
+1. **Dataset Acquisition**: For the purpose of obtaining the dataset from Kaggle It is necessary to have a web UI as the AI Engineers will find it more convenient to fetch the required dataset from the UI.
 2. **Data Review and Mapping**: Up to this point, the dataset is in the AI Engineer’s hands, so the schema of the dataset will be examined by the AI Engineer.
-An editor will be developed in order to ease this occasion.
+An editor will be required in order to ease this occasion.
 Such tool will also allow artificial intelligence engineers’ simple data mapping on different dataset file format that are part of the dataset.
 They can also find pertinent attributes in the data and map them to their functions as well.
-Eventually, such mapping will support data understanding and also form part of the data to be fed into the ML operations of AI.
-This self-contained, visual tool will improve the process of reviewing data and also ensure that the AI model uses the important components.
+Eventually, such mapping will support data understanding and also form part of the data to be fed into the machine learning training and development.
+This visual tool will improve the process of reviewing data and also ensure that the AI model uses the important components.
-3. **MLOps Pipeline**: To begin the MLOps pipeline using the MLOps platform a Rest API will be developed.
-At the earlier API calls MLOps data pipeline Rest endpoint of different platform will be invoked and this MLOps pipeline will cover those of data preparation engineering features and phases of AI model training as well as testing.
-4. **AI Model Development**: The final step is the implementation of the MLOps pipeline that will incorporate the deployment of the ONNX model derived from the well trained AI model developed at the final stages of the training and testing processes.
+3. **AI Model Development**: The final step is the deployment of the ONNX model derived from the well trained AI model developed at the final stages of the training and testing processes.
-5. **Transaction Validation**: To trigger the validation step, a Payment Order User Interface is being developed which will integrate with Payment Processing backend service.
+4. **Transaction Validation**: To trigger the validation step, a payment gateway facing Payment Order API is being developed which will integrate with Payment Processing backend service.
 This particular service will leverage another machine learning inference background service which loads the AI model for fraud detection.
-If a transaction is suspected to be fraudulent then the transaction will be put on pending and a risk manager will be notified in order to investigate the transaction further.
+If a transaction is suspected to be fraudulent then the transaction will be put on pending and security officer needs a UI which can review the pending transaction when receiving customer’s enquiry.
-6. **Notification of Customer**: Also if the transaction is recognized as a potentially fraudulent one, the customer will be sent an email about the potential fraud and further security check process.
+5. **Notification of Customer**: Also if the transaction is recognized as a potentially fraudulent one, the customer will be sent an email about the potential fraud and further security check process.

 ##### Conceptual Design